-- 85. The above paragraphs are incorporated by reference. - 86.
+- 93. The above paragraphs are incorporated by reference. - 94.
 The APA instructs courts to "set aside agency action" if it fails to meet statutory, procedural, or constitutional requirements, or if it is "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with the law."
-5 U.S.C. § 706. - 87.
+5 U.S.C. § 706. - 95.
 Under DHS's Nondisclosure Policy, whether a noncitizen is given records critical to their immigration case depends on the happenstance of when a FOIA response arrives and what it includes, or on the relatively rare voluntary disclosure by a DHS attorney or other official.
 It also depends on a noncitizen's access to an attorney or other assistance to undertake the substantial task of attempting to obtain records that the government could easily turn over.
-The Nondisclosure Policy leads to systematic violations of noncitizens' due process rights and of existing statutory and regulatory obligations to disclose records.
-See 8 U.S.C.

-§§ 1229a(a)(4)(B), (c)(2)(B); 8 C.F.R. § 103.2(b)(16).
-It is also incompatible with the operation of any legal system that seeks accurate or just outcomes.
-The Policy is arbitrary, capricious, an abuse of discretion, unconstitutional and otherwise incompatible with law.
+The Nondisclosure Policy interferes with Plaintiffs' ability to protect and secure the due process rights of their non-citizen clients and their rights under existing statutory and regulatory obligations to disclose records.
+See 8 U.S.C. §§ 1229a(a)(4)(B), (c)(2)(B); 8 C.F.R. § 103.2(b)(16).9 It is also incompatible with the operation of any legal system that seeks accurate or just outcomes.
+The Policy is arbitrary, capricious, an abuse of discretion, unconstitutional, and otherwise incompatible with law.